-Poker is a casino game with many variants, which means it’s always providing something new and engaging for players.
+Poker has many variants and it’s always providing something new and engaging for players, making it one of the most popular amongst all casino games in the UK.
 However, before you dive into the world of poker, it’s best to get to grips with a more basic version like Casino Hold’em.
 You can play Live Casino Hold’em here at 21.co.uk whenever and wherever you like, offering the perfect opportunity to practice playing the game before you delve into more complicated poker variants.
 Casino Hold’em is a simpler form of poker which offers a whole lot of action.
-It can however be a little confusing to new players, so we’ve provided a detailed guide to the game and explained each stage of a typical round.
+It can, however, be a little confusing to new players, so we’ve provided a detailed guide to the game and explained each stage of a typical round.

 What is Casino Hold’em Poker?

 Casino Hold’em is a popular poker variant of Texas Hold’em poker.
 The main difference between Casino Hold’em and Texas Hold’em is that Casino Hold’em is played against the house rather than against other players.
 This makes is the perfect poker game to get started with, as it’s easier to follow and also happens to be the most popular online poker game currently here at 21.co.uk.
 There’s also huge player scalability online as an unlimited number of players can place their bets and play against the dealer at one table simultaneously.
 You’ll find this poker variant is played in a classic UK Online Casino environment and bears resemblances to other card games like blackjack and baccarat, hence why it’s named Casino Hold’em.